Warning…there is nothing healthy about these sticky buns. Don’t say I didn’t warn you.

 - In a large bowl, combine the contents that are in the box.
 Add the egg, 2 tablespoon of butter,and hot water and mix until a ball of dough forms.
 Turn onto a floured surface and knead as indicated on the back of the box.
 Allow to rest for 5 minutes.

 - In a medium sauce pan on low to medium heat,melt the stick of butter and add the brown sugar and corn syrup.
 Stir until the brown sugar has dissolved.
 The sugar mixture should be slightly bubbling.
 Add the cream and stir until well mixed.
 Now add the bourbon and maple extract.
+Finally, add the pecan pieces.
 Allow to slightly simmer for 3-5 minutes.
 Pour the mixture into a large round cast iron skillet and use butter to grease the inside edges.
 Set aside.

 - Roll the dough out into a rectangular form.
 My rectangle was about 13X12.
 Smooth the 6 tablespoon of butter on the upside of the rolled out dough.
 Mix the 1¼ cup of brown sugar and cinnamon in a small bowl and sprinkle on top of the butter.